-I loved talking to taxi (and limo) drivers because they seem to always know the best place to eat and the best place to go.
+I was picked up right on time by the limo service owner himself, and we started chatting on our way to the airport.
+I loved talking to taxi (and limo) drivers because they always seemed to know the best place to eat and the best place to go.
 They have their ears and pulse on the city—wherever I go.

 “Perfect!
 You should teach car salespeople how to sell!” he exclaimed.

 Then he proceeded to tell me how a pushy salesman lost a big sale.
 His story went something like this: He went into a GM dealership with the intention of buying six luxury SUVs for his business.
 He knew what he wanted.
 He spent months researching and needed to see the cars and test them.
-But as soon as he walked in the dealership, the salesman was onto him.
+But as soon as he walked into the dealership, the salesman was onto him.
 He was “breathing on my neck,” he said, “telling me all kinds of specs I didn’t care about.”
 So Mr. Abdullah left the shop in a hurry.